-Pacific Park affordable housing lottery opens Friday
+Prospect Heights’ Pacific Park affordable housing lottery to include 303 units - amNewYork

-Apartments at Pacific Park’s 100% affordable housing building will be up for grabs for qualified New Yorkers starting Friday as the city opens up its lottery for 303 units.
+Apartments at Pacific Park’s 100 percent affordable housing building will be up for grabs for qualified New Yorkers starting Friday as the city opens up its lottery for 303 units.

 The apartments at 38 Sixth Ave. will be given to low- and middle-income New Yorkers who fall under two brackets, according to the city and developer Greenland Forest City Partners.